dell/csm-docs/content/docs/concepts/cosidriver/installation/configuration_file.md

     # REQUIRED
     mgmt-endpoint: https://gateway.objectscale.test:4443

-    # Identity and Access Management (IAM) API specific field.
-    # It points to the region in which object storage provider is installed.
-    #
-    # OPTIONAL
-    region: us-east-1

     # Indicates if the contents of the bucket should be emptied as part of the deletion process
     #
     # Possible values: